 For the Cauliflower Rice

-For the Sauté Veggies
+For the Sautéed Veggies

 - Cook until the veggies are tender.
-Be careful to not overcook them.
+Be careful not to overcook them.